Note: Our guy The Big Katuna says ... "Our customers should really be interested in these Discus."

-Most water in us U.S. has a higher pH and is harder but these fish can adapt.
-Our discus have been acclimated to a 7.6-7.8 pH range and are doing excellent.
+Most water in us U.S. has a higher pH and is harder but these fish can adapt, and so as usual it's best not to try to change the pH or the hardness.

-But it may be beneficial to dilute their water with RO water but is not necessary.
+But it may be beneficial to dilute their water with RO water.

 Click here for a lot more information about aquarium water conditions.